Omeprazole and Erectile Dysfunction: Uses, Dosage and Sexual Side Effects

 - Even in long-term users, testosterone and prolactin returned to normal once the medication was stopped.

+No strong evidence points to permanent ED from omeprazole.
 However, untreated long-term endothelial dysfunction (from any cause, including PPIs) can contribute to persistent issues over time.

 How to Manage ED Caused by Omeprazole